Accokeek Creek (18PR8)

 Because of the nature of both how the site was excavated and how it was curated in the middle

-decades of the 20th century, provenience information that may have existed has become separated
+and later decades of the 20th century, provenience information that may have existed has become separated

 from the artifacts reexamined as part of this project.
 All artifacts are, therefore, assigned a